axie123/2018-Krembil-Institute/README.md

 # 2018-Krembil-Institute-

-The data processing and the regressions are in the other branches.
+The data processing and the data reshaping are in the other branches.